The Piano Tickler — your online source for expert piano tuning and repair

 Consultations & Advice

 Professional guidance to help you care for your piano.
-Always keep the room cooler and your piano away from heating vents and fireplaces.
+Always keep the room cooler and away from heating vents and fireplaces.

 A Smooth & Enjoyable Experience